grain-lang/grain-lang.org/src/guide/mutation.md

 print(count) // 2
 ```

-These operators never return the assigned result, so you can't use a mutable assignment in an expression.
+These operators return `void` to help alleviate ambiguity and make code easier to understand—use the name of the binding to get its current value.

 ```grain
 let mut count = 7